Archit404Error/BrickBreakerAI/README.md

 After that, the simulation will begin to run and train automatically!

 ## Adjusting the AI
 Screen width and height can be found at the beginning of the main.py file and can be manually adjusted.
-Evolutionary parameters can be found in the config-feedforward.txt file.
+Evolutionary parameters(number of players, number of input/output/hidden layers, etc.) can be found and adjusted in the config-feedforward.txt file.

+Additionally, the fitness function currently takes into account the amount of bricks a given player has broken and the distance from the player to the ball at all times.
+This calculation can be modified in the getFitness() function in main.py